leukemia-kispi/HiChIP-Analysis/Coolbox.md

 jupyter nbextension enable --py widgetsnbextension
 ```

 Make sure you are in the coolbox conda environment and enter the directory of where you put the working directory.
-Called JypyterLab in example. (here you put all bigwig files or other data needed for generating visuals)
+Called JypyterLab in example. (here you put all bigwig, interaction bed/bedpe and contact matrices files needed for generating visuals)
 Run jypeter lab and setup a 4 digit network endpoint (8585 in example)

 ```
 cd directoryPATH/JupyterLab
 jupyter lab --nobrowser --port 8585
 ```

-If working on local machine when the server is initiated, a link with the token for access is made available.
+When the server is initiated, a link with the token for access is made available.
-Copy the link and input it in a internet browser to begin using coolbox in JupyterNotebook.
+If working on local machine, copy the link and paste it in your internet browser to begin using coolbox in JupyterNotebook.

 If you run Jypyter from a remote server you need to tunnel the port with SSH first